Is Pig Latin a Real Language?

 What Is Pig Latin?

-So before we return to the question of whether Pig Latin is a real language, I should explain what it is for the benefit of listeners who might have learned (or might be learning) English as adults, and not have encountered Pig Latin as children.
+Before we return to the question of whether Pig Latin is a real language, I should explain what it is for the benefit of listeners who might have learned (or might be learning) English as adults and not have encountered Pig Latin as children.
 Pig Latin is a way of distorting English words for fun, or to prevent someone who doesn’t know Pig Latin from understanding what you’re saying.
-Here are the basic rules:>
+Here are the basic rules:

 If a word begins with a consonant or consonant cluster, remove them from the beginning of the word, and put them at the end of the word, followed by “ay.”
 For example, to turn the word “grammar” into Pig Latin, we remove the “gr” consonant cluster at the beginning and put it at the end, followed by “ay.”
 The result: “ammar-gray.”
 “Girl” is easier, because it starts with just one consonant, “g.”
 In Pig Latin, it’s “irl-gay.”